Bharath-Kumar-K-0930/Pet_Voice_Translator/README.md

 ## License

-This project is for academic purposes.
-Please refer to individual component licenses for usage rights.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments